syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### drawType `Object`
 {:#members:drawtype}

-Sets the type of Json object to be drawn through drawing tool
+Sets the type of JSON object to be drawn through drawing tool

 #### Default Value: